 Aloe barbadensis-miller is said to be a member of either the Asphodelaceae or the Lilacea family—making it kin to nutrient-packed “super foods” such as asparagus, garlic, and onion.

-The Aloe vera plant reaches maturity after four years and is perennial, meaning it persists for many seasons.
-The plant is grown in semi-arid to arid climates and is able to sustain warm conditions because it maintains large amounts of water.
+The plant reaches maturity after four years and is perennial, meaning it persists for many seasons.
+It is grown in semi-arid to arid climates and is able to sustain warm conditions because it maintains large amounts of water.

 According to a National Center for Toxicological Research study, 99% of the Aloe vera plant is composed of water, with the remaining 1% being solid material filled with over 75 active vitamins and minerals.

 Aloe vera plants have three identifiable parts—the external, green rind, the outer leaf pulp and the inner leaf pulp, commonly known as the gel.
-Modern research continues to show how the biology of each distinct part works to cure human ailments.
+Modern research continues to show how the biology of each distinct part works to help with human ailments.

 The thick, outer rind resembles a cactus with its thorny flesh.
 It consists of up to 18 layers of cells that are filled with phytochemicals, or healthful nutrients, and chloroplasts that synthesize the carbohydrates, fats and proteins.